-In order to become a Registered Massage Therapist (RMT) in Ontario, applicants must report any criminal convictions.
-In addition, the applicant must satisfy the Registration Committee that they will practise Massage Therapy with decency, honesty and integrity, and in accordance with the law, and will display an appropriately professional attitude.
-Applicants meet this requirement, in part, by submitting a criminal record check with their application for registration.
+Applicants for registration must satisfy the Registration Committee that they will practise Massage Therapy with decency, honesty and integrity, and in accordance with the law, and will display an appropriately professional attitude.
+Applicants meet this requirement, in part, by submitting a Vulnerable Sector criminal record check (VS Check) with their application for registration.

-A VS Check is an enhanced criminal record check that provides more information than the former CPIC check.
-It includes a check of national databases maintained by the RCMP and local police records where the applicant lives.
-A VS Check includes:
+A VS Check is an enhanced criminal record check that includes a check of national databases maintained by the Royal Canadian Mounted Police (RCMP) and local police records where the applicant lives.
+A VS Check provides:

-- Findings of guilt under the Youth Criminal Justice Act;
+- findings of guilt under the Youth Criminal Justice Act, 2003;

 Assessment of VS Check Findings

-- The relevance of the offence to the practice of Massage Therapy.
+- the relevance of the conduct to the practise of Massage Therapy.

-If you live in the City of Toronto, in order to obtain a VS Check, you must first obtain a consent form in person from the College.
-The Toronto Police Service does not allow the College to send this form to applicants by email, mail, or fax.
-You must come to the College in person.
-Please ensure you bring valid government-issued photo ID bearing your name and date of birth.
-When you arrive at the College, your identification will be verified.
-After your identification is established, an authorized staff member will sign the form.
+If the applicant lives in the City of Toronto, in order to complete a VS Check they must first obtain a consent form in person from CMTO.
+The Toronto Police Service does not allow CMTO to send this form to applicants by email, mail, or fax.
+The applicant must come to the College in person with valid, government-issued photo identification bearing their name and date of birth.
+When the applicant arrives at the College, their identification will be verified, and an authorized staff member will sign the form.

-You are responsible for sending your form and payment to Toronto Police Service.
-Payment can be made by certified cheque, or money order in the amount of $65.00, made payable to Toronto Police Service.
-Your form and payment can be mailed to the following address, or dropped in the box located in the Toronto Police Service lobby:
+The applicant is responsible for sending their signed form and payment to Toronto Police Service.
+The form and payment can be dropped in the box located in the Toronto Police Service lobby or mailed to the following address: